 Resolution Renewing UNSMIL’s Mandate

-This afternoon (10 September), the Council is set to adopt a resolution renewing the current mandate of the UN Support Mission in Libya (UNSMIL) until 15 March 2016.
-The UK, the penholder on Libya, circulated the draft to Council members last week.
-After two negotiating sessions and bilateral discussions, the draft was put under silence until this morning and is now in blue.
+On Monday (13 June), the Security Council is scheduled to adopt a resolution renewing the mandate of the UN Support Mission in Libya (UNSMIL) until 15 December.
+The draft passed through silence procedure yesterday (9 June) and is now in blue.

 The draft follows the recommendation of the 16 May report of the Secretary-General (S/2016/452) to renew UNSMIL’s mandate for six months.
 In this period, the mission is expected to continue to support the establishment of the Government of National Accord (GNA) in the country.

 The Council renewed the mandate for just three months with the 15 March adoption of resolution 2273, with the idea of adjusting the mission’s mandate once the GNA was sworn in to reflect the needs of Libya’s transition.
 However, the GNA has yet to be formed; given the outstanding political divisions in the country and the lack of endorsement for the GNA by the House of Representatives, the Council has decided to extend UNSMIL’s current tasks for six additional months.

 The draft recognises how since 30 March UNSMIL has facilitated a consistent presence in Libya to support the Presidency Council of the GNA, and encourages the mission to re-establish a permanent presence in Libya through a phased return, as security conditions allow, and to make the necessary security arrangements to this effect.